-The ASLPT in partnership with The Nature Conservancy completed Phase 3 of the Courser Project with the recent signing of 3 separate conservation easements with the four Courser siblings—adding another 440 acres to the previously protected 455 acres of Phase 1 and 2.
-Phase 4 remains to complete the total project of 1,250 acres.
+Ausbon Sargent partnered with The Nature Conservancy to complete Phase 3 of the Courser Project.
+The signing of three separate conservation easements in December of 2008 was completed with the four Courser siblings—adding another 440 acres to the previously protected 455 acres of Phase 1 and 2.
+Phase 4 was then completed in 2010, bringing the total project of 1,250 acres to a close.

-No working landscape project like this could succeed without multiple funding sources, which include NH Fish & Game’s Landowners Incentive Program, The Towns of Warner & Webster, The Land and Community Heritage Investment Program, the Virginia Cretella Mars Foundation, the Courser Family and many private donors.
+No working landscape project like this could succeed without multiple funding sources, which include NH Fish & Game’s Landowners Incentive Program, The Towns of Warner & Webster, The Land and Community Heritage Investment Program (LCHIP), the Virginia Cretella Mars Foundation, the Courser Family, and many private donors.

 *A reserved right within the Courser Farm Phase 3 conservation easement has been exercised on two of the three parcels.
 The 146-acre parcel on Connors Mill Road and the 185-acre parcel on Poverty Plains Road, have each had an allowed three-acre house lot withdrawn, which was a provision put into the easement by the landowners.
 The total acreage for the three lots within this easement is now 434 acres.